E3SM-Project/datasm/docs/Managing_E3SM_Data_Publication_v0.5.md

 The directory `[STAGING]/Relocation` is the home of the DataSM (DSM) Relocation System. it is deployed from the local github repository folder "datasm/datasm/Relocation".

-sIn terms of routine operation, it holds:
+In terms of routine operation, it holds:

 1. The "hidden" .dsm_root_paths file and .dsm_get_root_paths.sh script
     that enables all DSM system tools to find one another, configs, etc.